GerlyUwU/Lab2UMLAJava/README.md

-## Getting Started
+## Laboratory 2.

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+ The implementation of the following UML diagrams is required.
+Create clean and maintainable code by adhering to standards and techniques.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three main folders, each representing a different project diagram, where:

+### DIAGRAM1
+- `.vscode`: the folder to maintain VS Code configurations
+- `lib`: the folder to maintain dependencies
 - `src`: the folder to maintain sources

+### DIAGRAM2
+- `.vscode`: the folder to maintain VS Code configurations
+- `bin`: the folder where the compiled output files will be generated
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+- `src`: the folder to maintain sources

+### DIAGRAM3
+- `.vscode`: the folder to maintain VS Code configurations
+- `lib`: the folder to maintain dependencies
+- `src`: the folder to maintain sources

+> The structure shown here can be modified without prior notice.